alizraksi/DepthOfCoveragePerInterval/README.md

 # DepthOfCoveragePerInterval
-Calculate depth of coverage as GATK DepthOfCoverage does, but without merging intervals
+Calculate depth of coverage as GATK DepthOfCoverage -L does, but without merging intervals.
+Run this AFTER running GATK DepthOfCoverage.

+Note: The software does not do sample-by-sample comparisons; it only takes into account the total and mean coverage columns from the GATK DepthOfCoverage output file.

 ## Requirements